warithr621/warithr621.github.io/README.md

-# What is this?
+# warithr621.github.io

-Hi to anyone reading this!
-My name's Warith, and this is just a repository for my website :D
+Welcome to the repository for my personal website!